 Visitation’s schedule is designed so that students can be at their best in class while still enjoying ample time for community events, extracurriculars, and independent study time.
 Key features include:

-- Free Periods: A freshman schedule typically includes six free periods per seven-day cycle; girls can hang out with friends, meet with teachers, and prepare school work.
+Free Periods: A freshman schedule typically includes several free periods per seven-day cycle; girls can hang out with friends, meet with teachers, and prepare school work.

 Students never have more than two classes in a row without a break (either Cub Period or lunch), allowing students to recharge and regroup during the day.